aristanetworks/goarista/cmd/gnmi/README.md

 ### CLI requests
 `gnmi` offers the ability to send CLI text inside an `update` or `replace` operation.
-This is achieved by doing an `update` or `replace` and using `"cli"` as the path and a set of configure-mode CLI commands separated by `\n`.
+This is achieved by doing an `update` or `replace` and specifying `"origin=cli"` along with an empty path and a set of configure-mode CLI commands separated by `\n`.

 Example: